Home

 How Marketers Can Perform Audience Profiling

-Audience profiling is a four-faceted operation for marketers that involves:
+Audience profiling is a four-step operation for marketers that involves:

 • Segmentation